-Patriots Roster Battles: Running Backs Fighting For Early Down Role
+Patriots Roster Battles: Running Backs Fighting For Early-Down Role

 It seems unlikely Foster will be kept on the 53-man roster in 2017 after the Patriots extended White’s contract.
 The Patriots have Burkhead and Lewis to back up White, and Gillislee offers more as a pass catcher than Blount did.

-Foster and Daniels are candidates for the practice squad moreso than the active roster.
+Foster and Daniels are candidates for the practice squad more so than the active roster.

 While Gillislee, Burkhead and White are locks to make the Patriots’ 2017 roster barring anything crazy, it still will be fun to see these backs compete in OTAs, minicamp, training camp and preseason.